 As time spent on mobile devices increases drastically each year, what you need to do is clear: focus on mobile, or lose traffic.
 Let’s take a look at the mobile marketing trends you should invest in right now:

-Mobile apps are what makes our smartphones so useful.
+Mobile apps are what make our smartphones so useful.
 They deliver content in a more streamlined and efficient way than browsers, but this doesn’t mean all businesses should invest in them.
 For some companies like restaurants, news outlets, or banks it makes total sense to have apps.

 But a lot of people prefer to avoid downloads and use their browsers instead.
 And considering that most apps are deleted after just one use, only make an app if it will offer high value and work seamlessly.